directus/v8-archive/docs/README.md

 | 422  | Unprocessable Entity  |
 | 500  | Internal Server Error |

+The `error` property is only present when an error has occurred.

 ### Validation

 The API performs two types of validation on submitted data:

-*   **Data Type** – The API checks the submitted value's type against against the database's field type.
+*   **Data Type** – The API checks the submitted value's type against the directus or database's field type.
 For example, a String submitted for an INT field will result in an error.
 *   **RegEx** – The API checks the submitted value against its column's `directus_fields.validation` RegEx.
 If the value doesn't match then an error will be returned.

 ## Authentication